Symbitic/spotify-web-playback/README.md

-# Spotify Web Player
+# Spotify Web Playback

-Spotify Web Player is a TypeScript-enabled API for using the Spotify Web Playback SDK.
+Spotify Web Playback is a TypeScript-enabled API for using the Spotify Web Playback SDK.

 The Spotify Web Playback SDK enables developers to stream and play Spotify tracks in any web browser that supports [Encrypted Media Extensions](https://www.w3.org/TR/encrypted-media/)